Is there a connection between phone usage and sleep quality? Definitely.

 Less Technology, More Happiness

-At the end of the study, Hughes found that those who limited their in-bed phone use felt their quality of life improve after one week.
+At the end of the study, Hughes found that those who limited their phone use felt their quality of life improve after one week.
 They also shared with researchers that keeping their phones out of their bedrooms notably improved their sleep, their relationships, and reduced their anxiety.

 How Long Before Bed Should You Stop Using Your Phone?